About Love (2019 film): Release

 About Love premiered at the Sheffield International Documentary Festival in 2019.
-That same year, it was also screened at the Mumbai Film Festival, as part of the India Gold selection, and the Indian Film Festival of Stuttgart.
-The film was subsequently aired on PBS in the United States and on Mubi elsewhere.
+That same year, it was also screened at the Mumbai Film Festival, as part of the India Gold selection, as well as at the Indian Film Festival of Stuttgart.
+The film subsequently aired on PBS in the United States and on Mubi elsewhere.

 Reception

-About Love has received a positive critical reception nationally and internationally.
+About Love has received a positive critical reception both within India and internationally.

-In India, in a five star review, Mashable called it a "beautiful piece of cinema", though did criticise the quality of the handheld camera footage as at times distracting.
-Ishita Sengupta for The Indian Express commented on the film highlighting the role of women in Indian family structures, which are often patriarchal in nature, and called it "a lesson in owning [and] accepting your 'embarrassing' family".
+In India, in a five star review, Mashable called it a "beautiful piece of cinema", though did criticise the shaky quality of the handheld camera footage as being at times distracting.
+Ishita Sengupta in The Indian Express commended the film for highlighting the role of women within Indian family structures, which are often patriarchal in nature, and called it "a lesson in owning [and] accepting your 'embarrassing' family".

 Internationally, Ahendrila Goswani from High on Films called Phadke "comic as well as cruel" in how she portrayed her family, ultimately commending the "beauty" that emerged from its depiction of the mundaneness of the family's day to day life.
 Writing for Screen Daily, Nikki Baughan praised Phadke's "frank approach and eye for detail" in drawing poignancy from "quiet, unassuming moments".
 Deborah Young from The Hollywood Reporter called it a "small, unpretentious film about ordinary people".